FFNeRV: Flow-Guided Frame-Wise Neural Representations for Videos: Implementation Details

 \subsection{Detailed Model Architecture}

-\textbf{Comparison with frame-wise methods.} As mentioned above, we follow the experimental settings in E-NeRV \cite{enerv}.
-All video frames are resized to a resolution of 1280 × 720 and the up-scale factors of each convolution block are set to 5, 2, 2, 2, 2 to reconstruct 1280 × 720 frames from the feature map of size 16 × 9.
-Convolution blocks are the same blocks used in NeRV.
-We set the temporal resolution of multi-resolution grids to 64, 128, 256, and 512 for sequences of 600 frame videos and 192, 288 for sequences of 300 frame videos.
-We configured our model with a similar number of parameters to the baselines.
+\textbf{Comparison with frame-wise methods.} As the experimental settings in E-NeRV \cite{enerv}, all video frames were resized to a resolution of 1280 × 720 and the up-scale factors of each convolution block were set to 5, 2, 2, 2, 2 to reconstruct 1280 × 720 frames from the feature map of size 16 × 9.
+We evaluated models using every frame in each video, as opposed to the experimental setting in E-NeRV that samples 150 frames from seven videos each.
+The performance of baselines was evaluated using the same experimental setting but with their official codes.
+We trained models on each video using the adam optimizer for 300 epochs with a batch size of 1.
+To configure our model with a similar number of parameters to the baselines, we set the temporal resolution of multi-resolution grids to 64, 128, 256, and 512 for sequences of 600 frame videos and 192, 288 for sequences of 300 frame videos.
 Table \ref{fig_fw} shows the detailed model architecture used to compare our approach with other frame-wise representations.

-\textbf{Video compression} We used UVG videos with the original resolution (1920 × 1080) to compare with state-of-the-art methods on the video compression task.
+\textbf{Video compression.} We used UVG videos with the original resolution (1920 × 1080) to compare with state-of-the-art methods on the video compression task.
+We set the up-scale factors of convolution blocks to 5, 3, 2, 2, 2 for 1920 × 1080 frames.
 We trained respective models for seven videos, with temporal grid resolutions of 300, 600 for 600 frame videos, and 150, 300 for 300 frame videos.
-We applied the compact convolution blocks except for the first block.
+We applied the compact convolution blocks except for the first block, and set group of the convolution to 8.
 Table \ref{tab_co} depicts the detailed model architecture.

 We evaluated models with different sizes by changing the value of $C_1$, $C_2$, and $S$.
 These values were set differently depending on the length of each video, in order to match BPP simlilar at every level.
 They were set to (24, 192, 16), (48, 392, 24), (64, 512, 32), (80, 640, 48), (96, 768, 48), and (112, 896, 54) for 600 frame videos and (16, 128, 16), (32, 256, 24), (48, 384, 32), (56, 448, 48), (64, 512, 48), and (80, 640, 54) for 300 frame videos.